awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 You can delete your VPC at any time\.
 However, you must terminate all instances in the VPC first\.
 When you delete a VPC using the VPC console, we delete all its components, such as subnets, security groups, network ACLs, route tables, internet gateways, VPC peering connections, and DHCP options\.

-If you have a VPN connection, you don't have to delete it or the other components related to the VPN \(such as the customer gateway and virtual private gateway\)\.
-If you plan to use the customer gateway with another VPC, we recommend that you keep the VPN connection and the gateways\.
-Otherwise, your network administrator must configure the customer gateway again after you create a new VPN connection\.
+If you have a AWS Site\-to\-Site VPN connection, you don't have to delete it or the other components related to the VPN \(such as the customer gateway and virtual private gateway\)\.
+If you plan to use the customer gateway with another VPC, we recommend that you keep the Site\-to\-Site VPN connection and the gateways\.
+Otherwise, your network administrator must configure the customer gateway again after you create a new Site\-to\-Site VPN connection\.

 **To delete your VPC using the console**